 Being pretty much a mobile device only platform, Instagram’s size guides are much more straightforward.
 But, not knowing the exact sizes and ratio can still be pretty annoying for your social media efforts.
 Customize your visual contents to fit perfectly in your IG to appeal to your younger audiences and rack up those views.

-Here’s some tips on top of the size guide above.
+Here are some tips on top of the size guide above.
 An Instagram story image supports anything with a ratio from 1.91:1 to 9:16.
-IGTV can only be in portrait, landscape is a no-no. Want to share an awesome video on your story?
+IGTV can only be in portrait, landscape images are a no-no. Want to share an awesome video on your story?
 Make sure it’s smaller than 4GB.

 As a highly visual platform, your post can perform better if you have a distinctive, recognizable style.
-Or as the instagrammers say, a certain aesthetic.
-Have a theme in mind, and make sure that it is consistently showed throughout every single posts.
+Or as the Instagrammers say, a certain aesthetic.
+Have a theme in mind, and make sure that it is consistently shown throughout every single post.
 Be it a good old image post, or a story.
 Stay unique and stay consistent to stand out.

-If Twitter is your company’s main content sharing site, do create a template for the images that comes with your shared posts.
-And remember to make use of Twitter card so every links you shared from your website will come with an image.
+If Twitter is your company’s main content sharing site, do remember to create a template for the images that come with your shared posts.
+And remember to make use of Twitter card so every link you shared from your website will come with an image.